Habitat For Humanity

 For more information or to volunteer, contact Lisa Enright.

-For more than ten years, members of Second have joined with other faith groups in Indianapolis to support the work of the Umoja Partnership in western Kenya.
+For more than fourteen years, members of Second have joined with other faith groups in Indianapolis to support the work of the Umoja Partnership in western Kenya.
 The Kenyan staff provides food, shelter, empowerment programs, and education fees for orphaned and vulnerable children.

 Second is a founding member of Umoja Partnership, an interfaith organization dedicated to transforming communities one child at a time.
 Formerly known as Global Interfaith Partnership, Umoja is a partnership of many faiths, from different cultures, on two continents, united in service to change lives by keeping children in school.
 You can learn more at UmojaPartnership.org.